 Depth profile samples were collected at a location approximately four miles from the northern shore in the center of the lake.
-On each of the six sampling dates, 21 one-liter samples were collected at 10 foot intervals from the surface to a depth of 200 feet.
+On each of the six sampling dates, 21 one-liter samples were collected at 10-foot intervals from the surface to a depth of 200 feet.
 Each was analyzed for temperature and turbidity.
 Algal content was determined on those samples representing the different layers of stratification: six of the 21 samples collected on each date were analyzed for algal content.
-Thirty-six one-liter samples were analyzed for algal concentration during the season.
+Thirtysix one-liter samples were analyzed for algal concentration during the season.

-Sampling was conducted from May through October 2021.
-The majority of genera observed were blue-green algae of the Phylum Cyanophyta (genus, Cyclotella and Polycystis) and diatoms of the Phylum Chrysophyta (genus, Achnanthes) (Table No. 15).
-For Station Samples, two genera accounted for 71.22% of the total cell count; Cyclotella (36.53%) and Polycystis (34.69%).
-For Depth Profile samples, four genera accounted for 89.65% of the total cell count.
-Cyclotella was dominant at 38.39%.
-Polcycstis, Achnanthes and Synedra accounted for 24.74%, 17.19% and 9.33% of the total respectively.
+Sampling was conducted from May through October 2022.
+The majority of genera observed were blue-green algae of the Phylum Cyanophyta (genus, Cyclotella and Polycystis) (Table No. 15).
+For Station Samples, two genera accounted for 75.18% of the total cell count - Polycystis (52.07%) and Cyclotella (23.11%).
+For Depth Profile samples, three genera accounted for 78.07% of the total cell count.
+Polycystis was the dominant form at 38.91%.
+Achnanthes accounted for 25.88% and Cyclotella accounted for 13.28%.